smikitky/chatgpt-md-translator/README.md

 The `-f` option (or `FRAGMENT_TOKEN_SIZE` env) determines the (soft) maximum length of each fragment.
 The default is 2048 (in string `.length`).
 The appropriate value depends on several factors:

 - **Model**: GPT-4 can handle a larger amount of text at once.
-- **Target Language**: Some languages are *tokenized* less effectively than others, which can limit the size of each fragment.
+- **Target Language**: Some languages are _tokenized_ less effectively than others, which can limit the size of each fragment.
 Read [OpenAI's explanation about tokens](https://platform.openai.com/docs/introduction/tokens) carefully.
 - **Prompt File Size**: The prompt is sent as input along with the Markdown source.
 The longer the instruction is, the shorter each fragment has to be.
 - **Desired Processing Time**: Splitting into smaller sizes allows for parallel processing and faster completion.

 Setting a value that is too large can result in longer processing time, and in worse cases, the transfer of the translated text may stop midway.
-If this happens, the program will automatically split the text in half and try again.
+If this happens, the program will automatically split the fragment in half and try again recursively.
 But you should avoid this as it can waste both your time and money.

 On the other hand, splitting the text into too small fragments can result in a loss of term consistency or accuracy in the translation, since there is less context available for each translation process.